openstack-archive/tripleo-incubator/README.md

 -----------

-TripleO is an image based toolchain for deploying OpenStack on top of OpenStack.
+TripleO is an image based toolchain for deploying OpenStack on top of OpenStack, leveraging the Baremetal driver for Nova for image deployment and power control.
 This will eventually consist of a number of small reusable tools to perform cloud capacity planning, node allocation, [image building] (https://github.com/stackforge/diskimage-builder/), with suitable extension points to allow folk to use their preferred systems management tools, orchestration tools and so forth.